Search

 YAG Laser: Mechanism of Action

 The YAG laser technology operates on a wavelength of 1064 nm, part of the infrared spectrum, allowing it to dive deep into the skin with minimal melanin absorption in the top layer.
 This deep approach is super important for treating folks with darker skin because their top skin layer has more melanin, which ups the risk of damage from heat if the laser stops there.
 By skipping past that outer layer and focusing on the deep-seated hair roots, YAG lasers cut down the risk of damaging the skin and directly target the hair with an FDA-approved mechanism of action.
+This targeted approach significantly enhances the safety profile of YAG lasers for diverse skin types, a key advantage over lasers with shorter wavelengths that are more readily absorbed by superficial melanin.

 Once the YAG laser’s energy hits a hair root, it gets soaked up by the melanin inside the root.
 This energy then turns into heat, raising the root’s temperature to a level that stops it from growing hair in the future.
 This process, known as selective photothermolysis, makes sure that only the targeted area is treated by the laser beam, leaving the stuff around it untouched and focusing the action right where it’s needed.
+This targeted destruction of the hair follicle without harming the surrounding tissue is what makes YAG laser hair removal both effective and safe.

 What is Diode Laser Hair Removal?